gilbertfrancois/react-flask-template/README.md

 ## Frontend

-- Step 1: Install and start the frontend:
+- Install and start the frontend:

 ```sh
 cd frontend